ParedesGab/PP1/README.md

 #### Footer

-- The footer section is present across all pages from this website.
+- The footer section is found across all pages from the website.
 - The footer section contains links to the relevant social media sites that feature *Laxus* and Thiosymbion.
 - The links will open to a new tab to allow easy navigation for the user.
 - The footer adds value by encouraging users to stay connected through social media.
-- The footer is responsive, with increasing font sizing and padding as the screen width increases.
+- The footer has a hover effect, and is responsive, with increasing font sizing and padding as the screen width increases.
 ​
 ![Footer](documentation/footer.png)